vzhang90/Kickstarter_Analysis/README.md

 ## Analysis & Challenges
 ![Theater_Outcomes_vs_Launch](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Theater_Outcomes_vs_Launch.png)

+The Theater Outcomes vs Launch line chart showed the outcomes based on a function of time.

 ![Outcomes_vs_Goals](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Outcomes_vs_Goals.png)

+The Outcomes vs Goals line chart visualized the data of the outcomes based on pledge goals.

 [Kickstarter_Challenge](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Kickstarter_Challenge.xlsx)

 ## Results

-2 conclusions about Theater Outcomes by Launch Date
+The Theater Outcomes by Launch Date showed a fu

-The overall conclusion from the outcomes based on goals
+From analyzing data on the outcomes based on goals, it can be concluded there tends to be a negative correlation between percentage successful and percentage failed.
+As the goal amount increases, the overall percentage successful decreases while the overall percentage failed increases.

-The main limitation to this data sets are the outliers
+The main limitation to this data set is the lack of further trend analysis.